Updated in 2026 with Python 3 examples and current links.

 What to use instead

-As Ned Batchelder says:
+As Ned Batchelder said at the time:

 Why do serialization implementers do this?
 If you must extend the format with dangerous features, provide them in the non-obvious method.
 Provide a .load() method and a .dangerous_load() method instead.
 At least that way people would have to decide to do the dangerous thing.